pluja/Selfhosted-Google-Photos-Alternative/01-Setting-Up-The-Server.md

 Now shut down the RPI with `shutdown now` and connect the Ethernet cable.
 Once booted, try to SSH to the RPI-4 with the assigned IP:

-`ssh pi@192.168.1.222`
+`ssh username@ip`

 Once you have `ssh` to the RPI, you can proceed to secure the SSH configuration.
 To do so we will deactivate the password and root login for SSH for security.

-To generate a private+public key pair on *NIX systems, launch this command on the local machine (your workstation, not RPI):
+To generate a private+public key pair on * NIX systems, launch this command on the local machine (your workstation, not the server):

-`ssh-keygen -t ed25519 -C "raspberrypi" `
+`ssh-keygen -t ed25519 -C "comment" `

+You need to specify the path for the keys when you choose the keys filename.
 You can use the default folder destination for the keys.
 Then you will need to copy the generated keys to the remote machine (RPI):

-`ssh-copy-id -i $HOME/.ssh/id_rsa.pub pi@192.168.1.222`
+`ssh-copy-id -i $HOME/.ssh/keyname.pub username@ip`

-Now you can try to `ssh` again to the RPI and see that you are no longer prompted for a password:
+Now you can try to `ssh` again to the server and see that you are no longer prompted for a password:

-`ssh pi@192.168.1.222`
+`ssh username@server`

 > NOTE: make sure to back up your ssh keys (`$HOME/.ssh/` directory)